Format FAQ - 26-February-2014

 determined what seems to work most effectively for the RFC Editor and the

-"How soon can authors start using non-ASCII characters in UTF-8?"
+"How soon can authors start using non-ASCII characters in RFCs?"

-Several questions remain regarding the inclusion of UTF-8 characters
+Several questions remain regarding the inclusion of non-ASCII characters

 "What do these changes mean for xml2rfc?"

 Several things, including (but not limited to) further encouraging the

 deprecation of xml2rfc v1, code enhancements for v2, some new or changed

 element definitions, and the archiving of different versions of the tool